 Tendayi's work focuses on the relationship between noncitizens and States and she has written on this in a number of capacities.
 This includes theoretical work on one hand and more empirical work on the other, with the aim always to bring the two together.
+Links to recent books, scholarly papers, blogs, media pieces and policy documents are given below.

 (20th June 2018) 'Migration control isn't about migration - it's about controlling who can be in our society', The Scotsman